 Secondly, it helps to expand your skills.
 Songs notated in tab are easy to follow, and usually feature diagrams at the top for each chord used in the song.
 You’ll learn new chords, and force yourself out of your comfort zone.

-If you start to get frustrated, you may have chosen a song that’s a little too difficult for you current abilities.
+If you start to get frustrated, you may have chosen a song that’s a little too difficult for your current abilities.
 Put it aside and move on to something that seems a little easier.
 While you want to push yourself, trying to master songs that are well beyond your skills will only lead to aggravation and failure.

-Jamming with Other Musicians
+Jamming With Other Musicians

 Next to learning songs, getting together with other musicians is one of the best things a beginner can do to expand their horizons.
 Ideally, you want to partner with another guitarist who is a little better than you.
 You can learn a lot, and they will inspire you to improve.